-Type 1 diabetes accounts for just 5% of cases – if you have this condition, it means your body’s immune system is destroying the cells that release insulin.
-In effect, it prevents the body from producing insulin and without this crucial substance, your cells won’t be able to absorb glucose (sugar) which is necessary to produce energy.
+Type 1 diabetes accounts for just 5% of cases – if you have this condition, it means your body’s immune system is destroying cells that release insulin.
+In effect, it prevents the body from producing insulin – and without this crucial substance, your cells won’t be able to absorb glucose (sugar), which is necessary to produce energy.

-Type 2 diabetes is overwhelmingly the most common form, and it can develop at any age.
-If you have this condition, it means your body can produce insulin, but it is unable to use it properly (this is otherwise known as insulin resistance).
+Type 2 diabetes is overwhelmingly the most common form of diabetes in the U.S., and it can develop at any age.
+If you have this condition, it means your body can produce insulin but it cannot use it properly (we otherwise know this as insulin resistance).
 When the condition gets worse, your pancreas will create lower amounts of insulin, which is known as insulin deficiency.

 Is CBD the Best Diabetes Treatment?

-It is too early to tell, but early research paints an exceedingly promising picture of CBD being a quality diabetes treatment.
-If you have diabetes, it completely changes your life as everything revolves around ensuring you manage the condition in advance.
-For example, if you plan on driving, you need to check your blood glucose levels two hours beforehand and every two hours on the road.
+If you have diabetes, you’ll know that it changes your life.
+Everything revolves around ensuring you manage the condition in advance.
+For example, if you plan on driving, you should check your blood glucose levels two hours beforehand and every two hours on the road.

-Before we get to the science, here is a quick overview of the multitude of ways in which CBD can help diabetes sufferers:
+Before we get to the science, here is a quick overview of the multitude of ways in which CBD may be able to help with diabetes sufferers:

-- It helps calm restless leg syndrome (RLS), a common diabetes symptom.
+- May help calm restless leg syndrome (RLS), a common diabetes symptom

-- It acts as a vasodilator, which is a medical term denoting a capacity to improve circulation by keeping blood vessels open.
+- Can act as a vasodilator (a medical term denoting a capacity to improve circulation by keeping blood vessels open)

 What Does Science Say About CBD?

-One of the most important studies relating to marijuana and diabetes treatment appeared in the American Journal of Medicine in 2013.
-It was the result of a 5-year study on the effects of weed on insulin resistance and fasting insulin.
-It looked at over 4,600 patients, almost half of whom had never used weed, and the researchers discovered that current users of marijuana had 16% lower fasting insulin levels and 17% lower insulin resistance levels than those who had never consumed weed before.
+One important study relating to cannabinoids and diabetes treatment appeared in the American Journal of Medicine in 2013.
+The study contains five years of data regarding the effects of cannabis on insulin resistance and fasting insulin.
+It observes over 4,600 patients, almost half of whom were non-cannabis users.
+Researchers discovered that users of marijuana had 16% lower fasting insulin levels, and 17% lower insulin resistance levels.

-The insulin resistance (IR) aspect is especially interesting.
-As we previously mentioned, IR relates to type 2 diabetes.
+The insulin resistance (IR) aspect of the study was especially interesting (as we discuss earlier, IR relates to type 2 diabetes).
 In the study, it was found that those who still used marijuana had a mean IR of 1.8.
 In contrast, past users had an IR of 2.2 while non-users had the highest IR of all at 2.5.
 Current users also had by far the lowest levels of blood glucose on average.